kadena-io/pact/docs/en/pact-reference.md

 - `list`, or `[type]` to specify the list type
 - `object`, which can be further typed with a schema
 - `table`, which can be further typed with a schema
+- `module`, which must be further typed with required interfaces.

 ### Schema type literals